youriris/echo2/README.md

   def echo(msg: String) = <invoke-EchoImpl's-echo()>
 }
 ```
-So, invoking Echo.echo("How are you!") from a test will return "Hello!
-How are you!".
+Now, invoking **Echo.echo("How are you!")** from a test will return *Hello!
+How are you!*.

-Also, calling Echo.toAST() will return the whole AST tree of the Echo trait.
+Also, calling **Echo.toAST()** will return the whole AST tree of the **Echo** trait.
 You can use the AST to derive artifacts for further integration for instance database schema generation or interoperation with other programming languages.
 ```
 ClassDef(
   Modifiers(ABSTRACT | INTERFACE | DEFAULTPARAM/TRAIT),